 “Barbara is a hairdresser who owns and runs Oscar’s hair salon,” says Tamzin Outhwaite.
 “I’ve made up this backstory that she names Oscar’s after the father of her son, who was possibly in the Navy and she got pregnant from a very short relationship, but was very much in love with him.
 He was obviously the love of her life and she named her salon after him.

-"When I read the scripts and realised it was written by Sarah Solemani, who I’m a massive fan of, I had to take part.
+"When I read the scripts and realized it was written by Sarah Solemani, who I’m a massive fan of, I had to take part.
 She said that when she was writing the role, she always had Barbara in her head being played by me.
 The script in itself was brilliant.
 I knew that it was based on the book by Jo Bloom, so I read the book, which I thought was incredible.
-Then I looked at the cast of actors which at the time, consisted of Rory Kinnear, Eddie Marsan, Tracy-Ann Oberman, Danny Hatchard and Sam Spiro, it was really a no brainer.”
+Then I looked at the cast of actors which at the time, consisted of Rory Kinnear, Eddie Marsan, Tracy-Ann Oberman, Danny Hatchard and Sam Spiro, it was really a no-brainer.”

 “Ridley Road as a market was somewhere my mum used to take me all through my childhood and my dad knew lots of the market traders,” says Tamzin.
 “The East End of London, Hackney, was somewhere I was very familiar with and Ridley Road market held a lot of fond memories for me.”

-Tamzin on her 'Ridley Road' co-star Agnes O’Casey…
+Tamzin on Ridley Road co-star Agnes O’Casey

 “Working with Agnes is just a treat.
 It’s her first job.
 When we first started working together, I thought that she’s a real talent and one to watch,” says Tamzin.
 “She’s still very fresh, humble, open and wide-eyed.
-In the short amount of time I’ve had with her, you realise she’s not just those things but she’s also intelligent, wise and a brilliant actress.
+In the short amount of time I’ve had with her, you realize she’s not just those things but she’s also intelligent, wise and a brilliant actress.
 I still feel like I’m Agnes’ age but I’m twice her age, so it was really lovely hanging out with her.
 We laughed a lot but also, she’s an enchanting actress so she drew me in.
 She’s very special.”

 “I hope audiences take away the sense that not long ago, this kind of fascism was going on,” says Tamzin.
 “It’s actually extremely poignant at the moment, it’s very apt.
 As well as the style, the acting and the brilliant writing, the message is that this is still going on and this was in 1962 and it’s still happening.
 I suppose I would like them to take home that this is a great piece of work and remember maybe, that I was in it.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!